 The notice of the General Meeting is delivered to shareholders by publishing it as a stock exchange release and on the company's website no earlier than three months and no later than three weeks before the General Meeting, but the company must always publish the notice nine days before the record date of the General Meeting.
+Financial statement documents, including the auditor's report, are published upon their completion.
 To be entitled to attend the General Meeting, a shareholder must notify the company by the date mentioned in the notice, which may not be more than ten days before the General Meeting.
 Each shareholder may attend the General Meeting in person or through an authorised representative.